magnapinna1/personal-site/README.md

 ## Deployment

-This repository is configured with a GitHub Actions workflow (`.github/workflows/deploy.yml`) to automatically build and deploy the site to GitHub Pages whenever changes are pushed to the `release` branch.
+This repository is configured with a GitHub Actions workflow (`.github/workflows/release.yml`) to automatically build and deploy the site to GitHub Pages whenever changes are pushed to the `main` branch.